NIR Texture Instructions¶

 Lower txf_ms to fragment_mask_fetch and fragment_fetch and samples_identical to fragment_mask_fetch.

 To lower packed sampler return formats.
+This will be called for all tex instructions.

 If true, lower nir_texop_lod to return -FLT_MAX if the sum of the absolute values of derivatives is 0 for all coordinates.